andrewmoles2/rTrainIntroduction/r-fundamentals-7/r_fundamentals_7_solutions.md

 Why is it important to learn about how to work with lists in R?
 There are two key reasons.

--   First is you'll find when using statistics packages in R the model and model information are stored in lists once the model is run, so learning how to access lists is vital to getting that information
+-   First is you'll find when using statistics packages in R, the model and model information are stored in lists once the model is run, so learning how to access lists is vital to getting that information
 -   Second, if you have a lot of data you want to load into R at once, such as several data frames, R will put all of these into a list when loaded into R.

-Generally is is always easier to work with data, such as a data frame, outside of a list.
+Generally it is easier to work with data, such as a data frame, outside of a list.
 However, it is useful to be able to store information in lists and learn how to access the information in them.

 To construct lists in R we use the `list()` function.
 As you can see it can hold any data type.

 ```r
 list_info1 <- list("Andrew", 31, TRUE, c("Stegosaurs", "Allosaurus", "diplodocus"))